Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have rapidly advanced in tackling long-sequence problems, driven by efficient fine-tuning techniques like LongLORA \citep{chen2024longlora} and positional interpolation methods such as YaRN \citep{peng2023yarn}.
-Existing architectures have achieved remarkable success in "Static Retrieval" tasks, where the goal is to locate a specific piece of information within a vast context window (e.g., "Needle-in-a-Haystack" tests).
-In these scenarios, information is additive and non-conflicting, and the primary challenge is effectively extending the receptive field to "remember" potentially infinite history.
+While efficient fine-tuning techniques like LongLORA \citep{chen2024longlora} and positional interpolation methods such as YaRN \citep{peng2024yarn} have successfully expanded the contextual capacity of LLMs, we identify a stubborn inertia manifesting within these extended windows.
+Existing architectures achieve remarkable success in static retrieval (e.g., Needle-in-a-Haystack), yet they often succumb to parametric rigidity in dynamic contexts—becoming parrots that blindly repeat historical patterns rather than intelligent agents responsive to the present.
+Consequently, within these ample context windows, the primary challenge shifts from capacity extension to temporal alignment—empowering the model to override inertia and faithfully execute the user's latest intent.

-However, real-world conversational agents face a fundamentally different challenge: Mutable State Tracking.
-Unlike static document analysis, multi-turn dialogues are inherently dynamic, where user intents, preferences, and states evolve over time.
-This introduces a critical conflict between Historical Consistency (adhering to established context) and State Plasticity (adapting to new instructions).
-For instance, if a user declared "I love spicy food" ten turns ago but currently states "I have a stomach ache," the model must not merely retrieve the old preference but explicitly override it to provide appropriate medical advice.
-We identify this failure mode as "State Inertia"—driven by an underlying Temporal Attention Imbalance (TAI) — where models, constrained by static alignment objectives, over-attend to outdated history and fail to update their internal state in the presence of conflicting new information.
+This challenge manifests most critically in mutable state tracking.
+Unlike static document analysis where information is additive, multi-turn dialogues are inherently dynamic: user intents, preferences, and states evolve over time.
+This introduces a critical conflict between historical consistency (adhering to established context) and state plasticity (adapting to new instructions).
+For instance, if a user declared ``I love spicy food'' ten turns ago but currently states ``I have a stomach ache,'' the model must not merely retrieve the old preference but explicitly override it to provide appropriate medical advice.
+We term this state inertia\footnote{Theoretically analogous to proactive interference in cognitive science \cite{keppel1962proactive}.}—a failure driven by an underlying temporal attention imbalance (TAI).
+This imbalance acts as a dynamic manifestation of attention score dilution \citep{bansal2025letsnotjustthings}, where the convex sum property of softmax forces the attention mass allocated to recent updates (``the needle'') to decay asymptotically as the historical context (``the haystack'') grows.
+Mechanistically linked to induction heads \citep{li2025how}, this dilution causes models, constrained by static alignment objectives, to over-attend to outdated history and fail to update their internal state in the presence of conflicting new information.
+This phenomenon parallels the parametric rigidity observed in the reversal curse \cite{berglund2024the}, where models fail to generalize due to rigid parametric dependencies, though state inertia manifests specifically in temporal state updates.